syntevo/docs/src/SmartGit/Manual/GUI/Branch/Rebase-Interactive.md

 They can be amend-squashed using drag and drop.
 Alternatively, the **Auto-Squash** button offers the following options:

-- **To Top Commit:** Moves equally named commits to the last commit and squashes them.
+- **To Top Commit:** Moves equally named commits to the topmost commit and squashes them.
 - **Neighboring Commits:** Squashes equally named, adjacent commits.
-- **To Bottom Commit:** Moves equally named commits to the first commit and squashes them.
+- **To Bottom Commit:** Moves equally named commits to the bottommost commit and squashes them.

 ### Interactive Rebasing Tips

 - You can use the low-level configuration property **log.useCommitMessage.prefix** to specify a prefix that is used on commit messages.
-For example, if you set the commit message prefix to `fixup! `, when using **Commit Message** (from the Log's or Journal's context menu), SmartGit will prefix the commit message with `fixup! `.
+For example, if you set the commit message prefix to `fixup! `, invoking **Use Message for Commit** from the Log's or Journal's context menu will prefix the commit message with `fixup! `.
 The Interactive Rebase process will then treat `foo` and `fixup! foo` as equally named commits.
 - The low-level configuration property **git.rebaseInteractive.autoSquash** controls whether Interactive Rebasing will automatically squash adjacent commits whenever subsequent commits have a `fixup! *msg*` message, where `*msg*` matches the previous commit's message (independent of the low-level property **log.useCommitMessage.prefix**).